 Organised Tours from Madrid to Toledo

-The number one day excursion from Madrid is not surprisingly the one to Toledo.
+Day trips from Madrid to Toledo are the most popular excursion from the capital.
 As a result the city’s tour operators got in on the act many years ago providing a selection of excellent trips.
 Such tours are a good budget option for visting Toledo if you prefer not to rely on public transport.
 Alternatively, you could book a private excursion which provides door to door transport for your group with a driver and English-speaking guide.

 Book Madrid to Toledo Excursion